denten/denten.github.io/_posts/2020-04-07-materiality.md

 Consider, for example, a film actor turning to the camera to address their audience, thus shifting the interpretive perspective from an intra-diegetic vantage to an extra-diegetic one.
 Sit still, our actor says.
 The directive plays with the convention of theater-going.
-Contemplated in somber silence of an art house theater it almost gains a philosophical significance, though I would prefer to watch it amongst the clamor of a local pub movie night.
+Contemplated in somber silence of an art house theater it gains philosophical significance, though I would prefer to watch it amongst the clamor of a local pub movie night.

 Some of you might similarly prefer to read a novel in the comfort of your own home, while others enjoy the sense of a community and deep discussion that happens in book clubs, on online